steven0713/RyuSAK/README.md

 ### Windows

 #### Install
-Download the `RyuSAK-X.Y.Z Setup.exe` file, then install it by running the installer
+Download the `RyuSAK-X.Y.Z.Setup.exe` file, then install it by running the installer

 #### Portable
 Download the `RyuSAK-win32-x64-X.Y.Z.zip` file, then unzip it to your chosen location